codevalley/Bioscope/docs/completed.md

 - Create reusable components for common UI elements like styled dividers
 - Consider adding animations for smoother user experience
 - Ensure accessibility of new UI components

+## Chunk 6: Dashboard UI Redesign

+### Overview
+Redesigned the dashboard screen to follow an Instagram-like layout with improved food history display and nutrition goal visualization.

+### Key Accomplishments
+- Updated `DashboardScreen` with new design elements.
+- Redesigned `RecentHistory` widget to display food entries in an Instagram-like card layout.
+- Created `NutritionIndicator` widget to display daily nutrition goal progress.
+- Updated `DashboardBottomBar` and `DashboardTopSection` with new designs.
+- Separated `FoodEntryItem` into a new widget for individual food entries.

+### Lessons Learned
+- Importance of consistent styling across components.
+- Need for clear communication of user state (e.g., exceeded calorie limit).

+### Future Considerations
+- Create reusable components for common UI elements like styled dividers.
+- Consider adding animations for smoother user experience.
+- Ensure accessibility of new UI components.